Lakerfield/Lakerfield.ConsoleMenu/README.md

 # Lakerfield.ConsoleMenu
-A simple fluent console menu build in C# / .Net.
+A simple fluent console menu build in C# with support for asynchronously executing tasks

 ## Packages
 Published as a [NuGet package](https://www.nuget.org/packages/Lakerfield.ConsoleMenu)